 - Road hazards

-Determining Fault in Motorcycle Crashes
+Determining Fault in Austin Motorcycle Crashes

-Motorcycles are smaller and therefore less visible to other drivers, but that doesn’t absolve drivers who fail to notice and yield the right of way to riders.
+Similar to the cases our Austin bicycle accident lawyers handle, motorcycles are smaller and therefore less visible to other drivers, but that doesn’t absolve drivers who fail to notice and yield the right of way to riders.
 The driver who caused your accident can be held liable for your injuries if they engaged in negligent behaviors, such as not checking their mirrors or following too closely.

 In some cases, another driver may not be the only party to blame.
 Depending on the cause of your crash, other at-fault parties may include:

-- Motorcycle designer, manufacturer or assembler
+- Motorcycle designer, manufacturer, or assembler

-- Safety gear designer, manufacturer or assembler
+- Safety gear designer, manufacturer, or assembler

 - Construction or road crews